BigDataProcSystems/Docker/docs/hadoop_docker_part_6.md

 ## Deploying Hadoop using docker-compose

-Before start the cluster, all related images should be push to the registry.
+Before start the cluster, all related images should be pushed to the registry.

 ### Running cluster